Skip to main content

 The 2016 John Oxley Library Fellowship was awarded to Lorann Downer for her project A century of politics ephemera: a window onto Queensland from 1915 to 2015.

-Images and words were used to craft a fresh narrative about the use of political ephemera and, thereby, deepen our understanding of how politics is done in Queensland.
-Dr Downer reviewed ephemera from the John Oxley Library - including posters, pamphlets, how-to-vote cards, buttons, t shirts and caps - used during significant state elections, referenda and debates in Queensland from 1915 to 2015.
-Her aim was to chronicle significant ephemera held in the Library collections and analyse its use from a political marketing perspective.
+Images and words were used to craft a fresh narrative about the use of political ephemera, thereby deepening our understanding of how politics is conducted in Queensland.
+Dr. Downer reviewed ephemera from the John Oxley Library—including posters, pamphlets, how-to-vote cards, buttons, t-shirts, and caps—used during significant state elections, referenda, and debates in Queensland from 1915 to 2015.
+Her aim was to chronicle the significant ephemera held in the Library collections and analyze its use from a political marketing perspective.

-This project encompassed the 1915 state election, which marked the start of Queensland’s two-party political system, and the most recent election in 2015.
-Reviewing ephemera across a century produced a fascinating chronicle.
-In addition, Dr Downer applied a political marketing perspective to consider what the ephemera reveal about the marketing of politics across time.
+This project encompassed the 1915 state election, which marked the beginning of Queensland’s two-party political system, as well as the most recent election in 2015.
+Reviewing ephemera across a century produced a fascinating chronicle, and Dr. Downer applied a political marketing lens to consider what the ephemera revealed about the marketing of politics over time.

-Lorann’s teaching and research draws on her experience as a reporter, staffer and consultant.
+Lorann’s teaching and research draw on her experience as a reporter, staffer, and consultant.
 She was a Queensland political reporter for several years, including for ABC Radio.
 She then worked as a Director of the Government Media Unit for former Queensland Premiers Anna Bligh and Peter Beattie.
-She is also a communications consultant, specialising in working with government agencies.
+She is also a communications consultant, specializing in working with government agencies.

 Blogs: